hector-medina/k3s/README.md

 ## Requirements.

-In order to use this repository, you will need the following hardware:
+In order to use this repository, you will need:
 - Raspberry Pi 4
+- Ubuntu 23.04

 ## Installation.